bardia-p/bardia-p/README.md

 # Hi there 👋 I'm Bardia!

-### 🔭 I’m currently a fourth-year software engineering student at Carleton University!
+### 🔭 I’m a graduate student at Carleton University researching autonomous agents!
 ### 🌱 You can learn more about my projects on my [🌐 portfolio website](https://bardia-p.github.io/)

 ### 📫 Connect with me: